StevenRice99/COMP-4770/readme.md

 # Overview

+- **Note that Unity 2021 LTS has released and this project has been upgraded to that to take advantage of new C# features.
+It can no longer be opened with Unity 2020.**
-- If you would like access to the GitHub repository, email me your GitHub account and I will add you to the repository [here](https://github.com/StevenRice99/COMP-4770 "COMP 4770 Repository") which otherwise I am keeping private so others in the class do not have access to my solutions.
+- Since the class is now finishing, I have made the GitHub repository public [here](https://github.com/StevenRice99/COMP-4770 "COMP 4770 Repository") so feel free to view there.
 - This project uses my own AI library, [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI"), so there will likely be some differences between my solutions and those using Dr. Goodwin's library although [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") is based upon Dr. Goodwin's library.
 I will explain any of these differences when they occur.
-  - **I have shared this library with Dr. Goodwin since the first assignment and he was okay with me building and using my own.**
   - I developed [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") directly in this project and its fully commented source code can be found under "Packages > Easy AI".

 # Project